-Ninety percent (90%) will be distributed evenly among the following top three selected charities:
+Ninety percent (90%) was distributed evenly among the following top three selected charities:

 Haven of Northern Virginia

 Haven of Northern Virginia is a non-profit, non-sectarian community organization of well-trained volunteers who offer individual and group support for losses of a spouse, other partner, parent, sibling, or friend due to suicide, COVID-19, or other causes.
 They offer one day workshops in Summer and Winter and presentations to the community on various topics involving grief.
 They also provide trained speakers for community groups, civic groups or other private and public organizations.
 Haven’s services are free; they depend entirely on community donations.
 Haven is planning to restart in-person services after over a year of pandemic-required virtual activities.
 They need to have the furnace, roof, and air conditioner checked for safety and overall condition, deal with a pest infestation caused by the absence of in-person operation, and replace carpeting and some furniture to assist clients.
 In addition, they need office supplies.
 Haven’s support services are needed more than ever right now, due to COVID-related deaths and the isolation of the survivors.
 Haven is receiving many requests for much needed help and in-person services and financial contributions will enable Haven to provide more help to more people.